Purchase and Sale Contract

 - Expendable materials used by Granitop are included in the price.

 If these prerequisites are not met, Granitop reserves the right to discontinue work.
 Compensation for additional expenses deriving therefrom are claimed from the customer.
-A revisit costs no less than 50 euros and no more than 250 euros VAT exclusive.
+A revisit costs no less than 50 euros and no more than 250 euros (VAT exclusive).
+Measuring costs 100 euros (VAT exclusive).

 Installation of stone elements: